Wednesday, December 17, 2025

 After finding a randomly designated road sign in Harper, nailed to a tree in company with a Buick Regal driven by a couple of guys in banana suits, we drove into the Twisted Sisters toward Leakey.
 The Twisted Sisters are a pretty fun drive through the hill country, up and down and around, and the Spider was running well and the wheel bearings were holding up.
 We found the next stop, a fancy ranch sign on the outskirts of Leakey.
 Collin took the picture, and I made a joking gesture holding up the top of the shifter which is missing the plastic retainer and just sits on top of the shift rod.
 One of these days I'll fix that, but it works fine, just rattles a little at speed.

-We pulled out of there, I shifted into third, and the shift rod just uselessly flopped over onto the console.
-I tried to get it repositioned for a second, but it was obvious it had come unscrewed from the shift selector in the transmissions, and we were stuck in third.
+We pulled out of there, I shifted into third, and the entire shifter including the loose top just uselessly flopped over onto the console.
+I tried to get it repositioned for a second, but it was obvious it had come unscrewed from the shift selector in the transmission, and we were stuck in third.
 I knew what had happened, and was confident I could fix it if I could find a flat spot, so we drove on into Leakey in third gear.
 I found a nice flat field near a Carquest and we stopped and started unpacking tools, immediately attracting attention of the Lemons cars behind and a few curious locals.
 I jacked up the car and put the one jackstand I had brought beneath it and got to work.

 The shifter passes through an eye in the shift selector rod, upon which it acts as a lever with its bottom anchored to a cup in the bottom of the assembly by a nut.
 The nut had fallen off.
 There is a large spring, a plastic cup and then another metal cup which forms a ball joint for a smooth pivoting action by the shifter.
 All these were just rolling around on the bottom plate.
 The complicating factor is that the driveshaft is just under all this and the clearance is very tight.